 3. A Conflict of Interest?

 Interestingly, it seems like fish antibiotics are marketed more towards people trying to buy for human use (or stockpiling), more than for the fish themselves.
 Which is disturbing, and I suspect, illegal.

 If you’ll indulge my train of thought here–I do see the point–somewhat.
 Survivalists, preppers and even people who don’t necessarily fall into those stereotypical buckets want to have supplies on-hand in case something bad happens.
 You certainly can’t blame them, and based on regulations, they are not allowed to buy the versions intended for human consumption.
 So if they are motivated to try and keep these life-saving supplies on-hand, this is their only choice.

 There are also likely individuals who believe they would benefit from taking the medication but don’t want to visit their doctor, for a few reasons, I’m sure.
-What option do they have?
+What options do they have?

 If you found this page because you’re looking for information about whether or not they are safe and effective for human consumption, I am sorry to disappoint.
 That’s not the point of this article, I’m actually interested in the fish…surprisingly :).
 Don’t judge us fish geeks and we won’t judge you, survivalists 🙂